epfl-ada/ada-2021-project-clezemath/README.md

 3. **Selecting relevant quotes**: use supervised learning (manually annotate a subset of the data) to predict the link of quotes with mass shootings (goal: done by 10.12.2021)

-4. **Preparing the report**: The goal is to use the last week (17.12.2021) to go through the code and add all the relevant explanitory texts and make it appealing to the reader.
+4. **Preparing the report**: The goal is to use the last week (17.12.2021) to go through the code, add all the relevant explanitory texts and make it appealing to the reader.
 We believe this is a crucial part for a successfull project.